GatoGraphQL/ExtensionStarter/README.md

 For instance, the Lando webserver for DEV (see above) uses the source code files from the main Gato GraphQL plugin, via the mapping defined in the upstream file [`.lando.upstream.yml`](https://github.com/GatoGraphQL/GatoGraphQL/blob/master/webservers/gatographql/.lando.upstream.yml).

-Whenever that file is updated in the Gato GraphQL repo, by executing `composer copy-upstream-files` we will fetch that updated file and copy it as the downstream [`.lando.base.yml`](webservers/gatographql-extensions/.lando.base.yml) file (it is renamed in the process).
+Whenever that file is updated in the Gato GraphQL repo, by executing `composer copy-upstream-files` we will fetch that updated file and copy it as the downstream [`.lando.base.yml`](webservers/gatographql-extensions/.lando.base.yml) file (it is renamed in the process, and the paths are adapted to point to `submodules/GatoGraphQL/...`).

 Then we execute `composer rebuild-server`, and the new mapping will take effect.

 </details>